SwedbankPay/developer.swedbankpay.com/payments/card/seamless-view.md

 A `Purchase` payment is a straightforward way to charge the card of the payer.
 It is followed up by posting a capture, cancellation or reversal transaction.

 An example of an abbreviated `POST` request is provided below.
-Each individual Property of the JSON document is described in the following section.
+Each individual field of the JSON document is described in the following section.
 An example of an expanded `POST` request is available in the [other features section][purchase].